Ful4nito/ESCOM-IIA/Semestre [3]/Bases de Datos/HW Bases de Datos.md

 	WHERE (alcaldia = 'Iztacalco' or alcaldia = 'Coyoacan') and (deuda between 10000 and 20000);

 --21.
 Los de Iztacalco y GAM que cualquiera de sus apellidos sea catal‡n
+	SELECT nombre, apellidop, apellidop, alcaldia FROM Cliente WHERE (alcaldia = 'Iztacalco' or alcaldia = 'Gustavo A. Madero') and (apellidop = 'Catalan' or apellidom = 'Catalan');

 --22.
 Los que se llaman Edgar y cualquiera de sus apellidos sea catal‡n o Perez
+	SELECT nombre, apellidop, apellidom FROM Cliente
+	WHERE nombre = 'Edgar' and (apellidop = 'Catalan' or apellidop = 'Perez' or apellidom = 'Catalan' or apellidom = 'Perez');

 --23.
 Los que se llaman Edgar y ninguno de sus apellidos sea catal‡n o Perez
+	SELECT nombre, apellidop, apellidom FROM Cliente
+	WHERE nombre = 'Edgar' and not(apellidop = 'Catalan' or apellidop = 'Perez' or apellidom = 'Catalan' or apellidom = 'Perez');

 --24.
 Los de la Alcaldia Iztacalco que su pago mensual a 6 meses sea mayor o igual a 1000
+	SELECT nombre, alcaldia, deuda/6 as "Pago Mensual [6meses]" FROM Cliente WHERE alcaldia = 'Iztacalco' and deuda/6 >= 1000;

 --25.
 Los de la Alcaldia Iztacalco que no tengan crŽdito asignado
+	SELECT nombre, alcaldia FROM Cliente
+	WHERE alcaldia = 'Iztacalco' and credito is NULL;

 --26.
 Los de la Alcaldia Iztacalco con un crŽdito disponible( CrŽdito-Deuda) mayor a 10000
+	SELECT nombre, alcaldia, credito-deuda as "Credito disponible" FROM Cliente WHERE alcaldia = 'Iztacalco' and credito-deuda >= 10000;

 --27.
 Los de la Alcaldia Iztacalco que no tengan apellido materno o crŽdito asignado
+	SELECT nombre, alcaldia, apellidom, credito FROM Cliente WHERE alcaldia = 'Iztacalco' and (apellidom is NULL or credito is NULL);

 --28.
 Los de la delegaciones GAM e Iztacalco que no tengan apellido materno o crŽdito asignado
+	SELECT nombre, apellidom, alcaldia, credito FROM Cliente WHERE (alcaldia = 'Iztacalco' or alcaldia = 'Gustavo A. Madero') and (apellidom is NULL or credito is NULL);